strus38/Globot/automated_egg_incubator_V2/README.md

 ## Overview

-The goal is to enhance 2016 version with the follozing setup:
+The goal is to enhance the 2016 version with the following setup:
+The eggs will be put to hatch on 01/05/2017 (thus, no time for PID algo...)

 ### Hardware
 - Arduino Mega